yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 #### Bind mounts example

-Now that you are familiar with basic Docker commands, let us try with *fastqc* container.
+Let's use *fastqc* container as an example here.
 For now, don't worry about the context of this container if you are not familiar with *fastqc* software.

-Pull the latest Docker image of *fastqc* as below:
+Pull the latest Docker image of *fastqc* if it is not already available on host machine as below:

 ```
 docker pull biocontainers/fastqc:v0.11.9_cv7